G6PD

 Location: Xq28

-Key Functions: Redox balance, antioxidant defense, NADPH production, protection against oxidative stress
+Key Functions: Redox balance, antioxidant defense, NADPH generation, protection against oxidative stress, cellular detoxification

 SNP ID | Your Genotype | Alternative Alleles | Interpretation |